- Current Projects

 Corresponding frequency distributions of nuclear area (µm2).
 Normal curves were fit through method of least squares, constrained by a SD of 15 or less.

-Doublestaining of the LysGFPknock mouse cortex with PECAM for blood vessels(red), Laminin, for basal lamina(blue) Neutrophils(green).
+Doublestaining of the LysGFP knock in mouse cortex.
+PECAM blood vessels(red), Laminin, basal lamina(blue) Neutrophils(green).
 Notice the perivascular machrophages that line the small blood vessels in brain.
 Magn.
 40x

 Showing 2 of 32 journal articles.